Melissa Etheridge: 2016–present: MEmphis Rock and Soul, The Medicine Show, One Way Out, and Rise

-On October 6, 2016, Etheridge released her 14th studio album, MEmphis Rock and Soul, a covers album made of blues tracks originally recorded by blues legends such as Otis Redding, William Bell, and the Staples Singers.
+On October 6, 2016, Etheridge released her fourteenth studio album, MEmphis Rock and Soul, a covers album made of blues tracks originally recorded by blues legends such as Otis Redding, William Bell, and the Staples Singers.

-On April 12, 2019, Etheridge released her 15th studio album The Medicine Show.
+On April 12, 2019, Etheridge released her fifteenth studio album, The Medicine Show.
 The first single released from the album was titled "Faded by Design".

-On September 17, 2021, Etheridge released a new album, One Way Out on BMG.
+On September 17, 2021, Etheridge released a new album, One Way Out, on BMG.
 The album is composed of songs written in the late 1980s and early 1990s, but recorded recently with her original band, although the last two songs were recorded live at the Roxy in Los Angeles in 2002.

 In March 2022, Etheridge was announced as a strategic advisor for the Inpink platform by Gritty In Pink alongside Arlan Hamilton and Live Nation.

-In September 2023, Etheridge premiered her one-woman show Melissa Etheridge: My Window at Circle in the Square Theatre in New York City.
+In September 2023, Etheridge premiered her one-woman show, Melissa Etheridge: My Window, at Circle in the Square Theatre in New York City.

+Etheridge released her seventeenth studio album, Rise, on March 27, 2026.

+Etheridge Foundation

+Following the 2020 death of her son, Etheridge launched the Etheridge Foundation.
+Through this charity, she advocates for, and funds research into alternative therapies of plant-based medicines and psychedelics to revolutionize addiction treatment.
+The foundation has raised more than $1 million by 2026 and continues to raise awareness for opioid use disorder recovery.

+For her "Raised On Radio" co-headlining tour with Wynonna Judd, in August 2026, a portion from every ticket sold will be donated to the Etheridge Foundation, and another portion to St. Jude Children's Research Hospital.
+It has also been confirmed that a share of the profits of her performance at "The RISE Tour" to the Coronado Performing Arts Center in Rockford, Illinois, in September 2026, will go to charitable benefit of the Etheridge Foundation.